RIDE or WALK to FIGHT ADDICTION

 OneEighty is a private, non-profit organization whose mission is to help people change direction in Wayne and Holmes counties.
 OneEighty provides services that assist individuals with Domestic Violence and Sexual Assault, Substance Abuse and Addiction, Mental Health, and Housing Services.
 Our team is also dedicated to educating our communities on prevention programs and coordinating community response to reports of sexual assault and domestic violence.
 Learn more about OneEighy at: www.one-eighty.org

 This event is SAG Supported and will have multiple rest stops available with restrooms and refreshments available to participants.
+All volunteers at the aid stations, driving for SAG or at the fairgrounds will be wearing a mask and gloves.

 Enter yourself or create a team.
 Please refer to the group registration page for a special discount for a group 10 or more.